keithle888/home-assistant.io/source/_integrations/igloohome.markdown

   - powered on,
   - has an active internet connection,
   - and is within bluetooth range of the lock.
-- If you've recently changed the linking between the bridge and the lock, allow 1 hour for the integration to update itself, or reload the config entry to effect the change immediately.
+- If you've recently changed the link between the bridge and the lock, allow 1 hour for the integration to update itself, or reload the config entry to effect the change immediately.